Skip to main content

 a.
 The following individuals will assess a reported crime and decide if it warrants a Timely Warning:

-- Director for Police, Security, and Event Operations; and/or
+• Director of Police, Security, and Event Operations

 b.
-This determination will be made in consultation with the University president and/or one of the vice presidents.
-If a vice-president or the president is not available, then an individual listed in Section 4.2. may alone determine if a reported crime requires a Timely Warning.
+The determination will be made in consultation with the University President and/or one of the vice presidents.
+If a vice-president or the University President is not available within a timely manner, then an individual listed in section 5.2. may alone determine if a reported crime requires a Timely Warning.

-Any vice-president or the University president may authorize a Timely Warning.
-If the president/vice president is not available, then an individual listed in Section 4.2. may authorize its issuance.
+Any vice president or the University President may authorize a Timely Warning.
+If the vice president/University President is not available, then an individual listed in section 5.2. may authorize its issuance.

 a.
-The Department of Public Safety will create the Timely Warning message for distribution in consultation with one or more of the University vice presidents and/or the president and the Office of Communications and Marketing.
+The Department of Public Safety will create the Timely Warning message for distribution in consultation with one or more of the individuals listed in section 5.2.
+They may also consult with the Office of Communications and Marketing, university vice presidents, the University President, and Boise Police Department to ensure investigative integrity.

-a.
-The warning will include as much information as possible about the crime that triggered the Timely Warning, as well as safety tips that would aid in the prevention of similar crimes.
+• As much information as possible about the crime that triggered the Timely Warning, as well as safety tips that would aid in the prevention of similar crimes.
 The content will be determined on a case-by-case basis.
-If known, the Timely Warning will include: the nature of the crime, the number of individuals involved, the location, the date, and the time of day the crime allegedly occurred.
+If known, the Timely Warning will include the nature of the crime, the number of individuals involved, the location, the date, and the time of day the crime allegedly occurred.
 Names and identifying information of victims, if any, will be treated as confidential and withheld.

-b.
-The warning will specifically state that it is being provided as a Timely Warning pursuant to the Clery Act.
+• Language that specifically states the information is being provided as a Timely Warning pursuant to the Clery Act.

-c.
-If the warning is sent via email, the subject of the email will indicate that it is about criminal activity.
+• If the warning is sent via email, the subject of the email must indicate that it is about criminal activity.

 a.
-The Department of Public Safety may send Timely Warnings to students, faculty, and staff through University email, social media, and websites.
-Individuals should consult Annex G of the Emergency Operations Plan (EOP) for the latest communication tools used for a Timely Warning.
+The Department of Public Safety may send Timely Warning notifications to students, faculty, and staff through University email accounts, University social media accounts, and/or University websites.

 b.
 The Office of Communications and Marketing may send the warning via official means to the general public and the media.